aanandharaj-bbm/Codes/report generation/README.md

 # Generating detailed DFP data for Microview report generation

-There are two pyspark scripts,run the scripts in the below order.
+Two pyspark scripts are present in the folder that needs to be run in the below order :

 1. Data_collection.ipynb